 At Frankfurt International Airport (www.frankfurt-airport.de), the train station (Fernbahnhof) is situated right in the airport building.
 Trains to Koblenz depart regularly and from there it is easy to take the local train to Remagen.
-You can also take a train from Frankfurt to Cologne and from Cologne, directly to Remagen.
-However, this option, although faster, is more expensive.
+You can also take a train from Frankfurt to Cologne and from Cologne to Remagen.
+The latter option is slightly faster; however, it is much more expensive.